crystalin/better-voice-typing/README.md

 7. For debugging: Run with console by executing `python voice_typing.pyw` in PowerShell or Command Prompt with the virtual environment activated

 ## TODO
-- [x] Do not send audio to OpenAI if the audio is silent or too short (<2 seconds)
-- [x] Add visual status indicators via UI feedback indicator/overlay AND tray icon to show state (recording/processing/done/error)
-- [x] Add microphone selection via system tray menu (currently locked to system default)
-- [x] Manual (later, auto) retry option for failed transcriptions via tray menu and using overlay (especially important for longer recordings)
-- [x] Add feature to auto-stop on complete silence, like when mic settings aren't configured properly.
-- [x] Left clicking on the taskbar icon should copy the most recently transcribed message to clipboard.
-- [x] Ability to restart the app via "Restart" option in the system tray menu.
-- [x] Use a very fast and cheap LLM model to correct for grammatically wront sentence structures (due to pausing in speech) and ...-s
-- [ ] Add support for other languages (currently only English is supported)
 - [x] Migrate to `uv` for dependency and environment management
+- [x] Migrate to LiteLLM as wrapper to support other LLM providers.
+- [x] Handling for the `settings.json` file, so I'm not committing changes to mine.
+- [x] Review and validate setup and installation process
+- [ ] Add support for OpenAI's [new audio models](https://platform.openai.com/docs/guides/audio)
+- [ ] Add support for more speech-to-text providers (might be possible via LiteLLM?)
 - [ ] Some warning or auto-stop if recording duration is going to be too long (due to API limits)
-- [ ] Migrate to using LiteLLM as wrapper to support other LLM providers.
-- [ ] Handling for the `settings.json` file, so I'm not committing changes to mine.
-- [ ] Review and validate setup and installation process
-- [ ] Write tests for installation/update process
 - [ ] Update and improve README.md
+- [ ] Customizable activation shortcuts for recording control
 - [ ] Improved transcription accuracy via VLM for code variables, proper nouns and abbreviations using screenshot context and cursor position

-## TODO - Future
-- [ ] Customizable activation shortcuts for recording control
-- [ ] Smart Capture: Record audio in 1-2 minute chunks with silence detection, process chunks with Whisper in background, then combine and clean results with an LLM
+- [ ] ~~Smart Capture: Record audio in 1-2 minute chunks with silence detection, process chunks with Whisper in background, then combine and clean results with an LLM~~

+## Changelog

+### v0.5.1 (2025-03-21)
+- Added version tracking and changelog
+- You now just need an OpenAI API key for full functionality
+- Migrated to LiteLLM for multi-provider/model support: you can use any model you want for text cleaning
+- Fixed settings.json initialization and handling
+- Fixed `setup.bat` based setup process, improved error handling

 ## Contributing